nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/welcome.md

 ## Modules

-A module is a simply a reusable library of code.
+A module is a reusable library of code.

 ```python
 # import random module